The Ultimate Family Gap Year Destination and Accommodation Guide

 At Angkor Wat with our amazing guide for the day.

 Angkor What?
 Exactly, Cambodia has so much to offer as a family destination.
 We spent only 2 weeks here, but we wish we had more.
 Cambodia is a land steeped in so much history (much of it dark) yet through all this, it has come out a stronger people.
-With elephants and temples and some of the most beautiful natural countryside, I have seen in South East Asia.
+With elephants, temples, and some of the most beautiful natural countryside I have seen in Southeast Asia.
 Cambodia shouldn’t be missed.

 Cambodia with Kids